pmvreeswijk/BlackBOX/README.md

 # BlackBOX
-Image processing sofware specifically for the reduction of BlackGEM and MeerLICHT images
+Image processing sofware specifically written for the reduction of BlackGEM and MeerLICHT images.
+It is based on Kerry Paterson's **BGreduce**.
+BlackBOX performs standard CCD image reduction tasks on multiple images simultaneously using multi-processing and multi-threading, and feeds the reduced images to **ZOGY** to ultimately perform optimal image subtraction and detect transient sources.

-It is based on Kerry Paterson's "BGreduce", but structured differently and directly calls "ZOGY" instead of "subpipe".
-Written by Paul Vreeswijk with input from Danielle Pieterse, Steven Bloemen and Paul Groot.

 It makes grateful use of the following programs that first need to be installed: